 We present new bond recommendations during The Bondcast, an interactive subscriber-only webcast, which reviews the following corporate bond investment considerations:

 1) Corporate bond investment rationale: In one sentence, we explain why we believe each bond is a compelling investment.

-2) Business analysis: We review the issuing company's business, including key sources of revenue and profit.
+2) Business analysis: Our corporate bond research reviews the issuing company's business, including key sources of revenue and profit.
 How does the issuing company make money and what momentum does the company have across its businesses?
 We also discuss the macro drivers and trends of the issuing company's industry.

-3) Capital allocation: What does the company do with the money it earns?
-We compare the amount of debt the company has recently paid down with its capital expenditures, share repurchases, dividends, and business acquisitions.
+5) Capital allocation: A key part of corporate bond research is understanding what a company does with the money it earns.
+We compare the amount of debt a company has recently paid down with its capital expenditures, share repurchases, dividends, and business acquisitions.

 such as leverage ratios and interest coverage ratios, and where

 do these credit ratios stand today?